CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-1.md

    ![The `New Repository` creation form in GitHub.](../media/cl1-t1-s5.png "New Repository Creation Form")

-   >**Note**: **If you observe any repository existing with the same name, please make sure you delete the Repo and create a new one.
-Please follow steps below from 1 to 6.
+   >**Note:** **If you observe any repository existing with the same name, please make sure you delete the Repo and create a new one.
+Please follow the steps below from 1 to 6.
 Otherwise, skip to step 7**.

    1. In the upper-right corner, expand the user **drop-down menu** **(1)** and select **Your repositories** **(2)**.